hyperledger/indy-hipe/text/0026-agent-file-format/README.md

 security guarantees provided by the agent-to-agent communication mechanism with only the ACLS and other security barriers that are offered by the container.

-### Agent Native Object Messages
+### Native Object representation

-This is not a file format, but rather an in-memory representation of an Agent Plaintext Message using whatever object hierarchy is natural for a programming language to map to and from JSON.
+This is not a file format, but rather an in-memory form of an Agent Plaintext Message using whatever object hierarchy is natural for a programming language to map to and from JSON.
 For example, in python, the natural Native Object format is a dict that contains properties indexed by strings.
 This is the representation that python's `json` library expects when converting to JSON, and the format it produces when converting from JSON.
 In Java, Native Object format might be a bean.
 In C++, it might be a `std::map<std::string, variant>`...

-There can be more than one Native Object format for a given programming language.
+There can be more than one Native Object representation for a given programming language.

-ANOMs are never rendered directly to files; rather, they are serialized to Agent Plaintext Format and then persisted (likely after also encrypting to Agent Wire Format).
+Native Object forms are never rendered directly to files; rather, they are serialized to Agent Plaintext Format and then persisted (likely after also encrypting to Agent Wire Format).